imTheDevil/Bridge-cmp-dmg-Detection-Transformer-based/README.md

 # Bridge-cmp-dmg-Detection-Transformer-based
-A transformer based (segformer) sematic segmentation model for damage detection in railway bridges.
+A transformer based (segformer) sematic segmentation model for damage and component detection in synthetically generated railway viaducts.